welteki/evil-playground/README.md

 ##### One shot

-Run the following to check linting and run all your specs in one go, exiting
+Run the following to run all your specs in one go, exiting
 afterwards:

 ```